blacklightpy/vaultofknowledge/Nature of physis in Christianity.md

 That is, it is easier to get universal knowledge than to get knowledge about a specific entity.

 The thing to note here is that even though the data is in Brahmaan, the act of focusing sees it through the lens of Maaya.
+That is, you would be using the realization of Brahmaan to look into Maaya again.
 So, it may be possible, but the method of focusing would be more difficult than attaining universal knowledge.
 In my experience, attaining universal knowledge was possible, but very difficult.